 Learn about the Center-to-Table Gardens (pictured) at the Orange County Convention Center in Orlando.

-In Orlando, we’re not just committed to hosting world-class meetings — we’re also committed to sustainable practices.
-A prime example of that commitment can be found at the new Center-to-Table Gardens at the Orange County Convention Center (OCCC), which is one of the safest in the country thanks to STAR accreditation from the Global Biorisk Advisory Council.
+In Orlando, we’re not just committed to hosting world-class meetings — we’re also committed to eco-friendly practices.
+A prime example of that commitment can be found at the Center-to-Table Gardens at the Orange County Convention Center (OCCC).

 Orange County Convention Center West exterior and fountain